Everything To Know About Elemental Diet For SIBO

 The Physicians Elemental diet is another high-quality elemental formula.
 It is a “full” elemental formula because it contains protein in the form of free-form amino acids.
 This product tastes excellent as well and many people have used it successfully.

-A prescription is required to order the product.
+A physician is required to order the product.

 Especially good for:

-Someone who is having a doctor prescribe their treatment
+- Someone who is having a doctor orders their product for them

 Recommended Elemental Formula

 In summary, we recommend using Absorb Plus because of the quality of ingredients, taste, and protein structure which will enable you to put on muscle and maintain weight while on the elemental formula.
 With Absorb Plus you can also control the amount of fat depending on your body’s tolerance and requirement.